By Danielle and Lindsey, contributing writers

 Digestive bitters are concentrated “bitter” herbs, usually tinctured in alcohol, that improve digestion.
-Often taken before a meal, they increase your stomach acid and other digestive juices, which allows you to digest the foods more thoroughly.
-Wine or beer — which resembled its older, herbal version like “root” beer (it had real herbal roots!) — was taken before a meal for this reason, also.
+Taken before a meal, they increase your stomach acid and other digestive juices, which allows you to digest the foods more thoroughly.
+Wine or beer — which resembled its older, herbal version like “root” beer (it had real herbal roots!) — was also taken before a meal for this reason.

 Why Do You Need to Try Them?

-Though Americans are used to the tastes sweet and salty, other cultures know that the taste of bitter is an essential part of the diet.
-Bitter greens and roots are often taken to increase digestive juices before, during, or after a meal and are often a standard part of their diet.
+Though Americans are used to sweet and salty tastes, other cultures know that the taste of bitter is an essential part of the diet.
+Bitter greens and roots are often taken to increase digestive juices before, during, or after a meal and are often a standard part of their diet (1).
 The West is sorely lacking this crucial dietary need.

 The bitter taste signals to the digestive organs to produce the juices necessary for digestion.
 If you suffer from indigestion, heartburn, bloating, gas, or burp often, you probably would benefit from adding bitters to your diet.
-It’s often thought by the Tums-taking crowd that heartburn is a result of too much stomach acid when it’s actually quite the opposite.
-Leaky gut has become a world-wide developed country issue, with most of us missing out on the nutrients we take in because our gut cannot process them.
+It’s often thought by the Tums-taking crowd that heartburn is a result of too much stomach acid, when it’s usually quite the opposite.
+Leaky gut has become a developed country issue worldwide, with most of us missing out on the nutrients we consume because our gut cannot process them.
 Bitters can help with that issue.

 How to Use Digestive Bitters

-Grab some bitters, or make your own, and take them as recommended 15-20 minutes before a meal.
-It may take a few days for your stomach acids to level out, but you should notice relief within 3-5 day.
+If you need digestive relief, you can purchase bitters.
+There are several good brands out there including Earthley’s Digestive Bitters.
+If you like to DIY, you can make your own (recipe below).
+It’s recommended to take bitters 15-20 minutes before a meal.
+Depending on the state of your gut, it may take a few days for your stomach acids to level out, but you should notice relief within 3-5 day.
 Try out different blends to find the one that helps you the most.
 Note your symptoms in a journal to track this.